 He's rarely ruffled and has brought much-needed calmness and control to the middle of the Celtic backline.

-St Johnstone striker Stevie May's a year younger and, in his first half-season as a regular pick in top-flight football, he's banged in 15 goals: that's impressive.
+St Johnstone striker Stevie May's a year younger and, in his first half-season as a regular pick in top-flight football,

-However, his tally is two goals behind another natural-born goalscorer: Inverness striker Billy McKay, who's proving he's no one-season wonder.
+However, his tally is two goals behind another natural-born goalscorer: Inverness striker Billy McKay,

 Both face a major challenge to get anywhere remotely close to the career goals total of Kris Boyd and the born-again Kilmarnock striker is back doing what he does best.

 Boyd's surrounded by young talent at Rugby Park and that's a general theme that, much to our continuing enjoyment, runs through the whole Scottish game.